-- Asphalt Cement
+- Asphalt Cement;

-- Water
+- Water;

-- Emulsifying Agent (surfactant)
+- Emulsifying Agent (surfactant).

 The asphalt cement makes up about two thirds of the volume of the emulsion.
-In Minnesota, most emulsions are made with a base asphalt in the 120-150 penetration range.
+The base asphalt used to make the emulsion typically has similar characteristics to the asphalt cement used in hot mix production.
 This is the same range that most asphalt cements used in hot mix production are in.
 In some cases, latex or polymer modified asphalt is used to make emulsion.
 These modified emulsions are used to improve early chip retention and seal coat durability.

 Water is the second largest ingredient in the emulsion.
 It provides a medium for the suspension and transfer of the asphalt particles.
 When the asphalt and water separate from each other, the color of the emulsion will change from brown to black.
-When this process has occurred, the emulsion is said to have "broken."
+When this process has occurred, the emulsion is said to have broken.
 The aggregate chips must be applied and rolled before this occurs, normally only a few minutes after the emulsion is applied.

 The emulsifying agent, or surfactant, has two primary roles.
 First, it causes the asphalt particles to form tiny droplets which are able to be suspended in water.
 This is accomplished by the surfactant's ability to lower the surface tension between the asphalt and water.
 Having the asphalt particles suspended in the water allows the asphalt to be applied at much lower temperatures than it otherwise could be.
 Secondly, the emulsifying agent determines the electrical charge of the emulsion (cationic (+), anionic (-) or nonionic).
 It is important to choose an emulsion with an electrical charge that is opposite that of the aggregate.
 Since like charges repel, the emulsion will not bind well to aggregates with the same charge.
-Since most aggregates have a negative charge (2), Cationic (+) emulsions, such as CRS-2, are used almost exclusively in Minnesota.
+Since most aggregates have a negative charge (2), Cationic (+) emulsions, such as CRS-2P, are used almost exclusively in Minnesota.

-When an emulsion "breaks," the asphalt particles separate from the water.
+When an emulsion breaks, the asphalt particles separate from the water.
 Since the asphalt is heavier than the water, the water will rise to the top and eventually evaporate, leaving only the asphalt cement on the roadway.